 On electric blue to purple stems, the violet bells ring out, then, as they age they make an amazing transformation to gold.
 The colouring can vary slightly but no matter the variant you are guaranteed a stunning show.

-The mid green leaves have red leopard spot shadows all over, as do the stems.
+The mid green leaves have decorative, red leopard spot shadows all over, as do the stems.

 Lachenalia look good planted at the front of beds and borders, in rockeries, along pathways or in pots.

 Lachenalias are South African natives that thrive with winter rain.
 To grow at their best, Lachenalia mutabilis needs sharply drained soil and a sunny spot.
-They will tolerate some shade but flower better in sun.
+They will tolerate some shade but flower better with a good dose of sun.

-Try combining the early flowering Lachenalia with other early spring bulbs such Grape Hyacinths, they also grow well with early Daffodils or Spring star flowers.
+Try combining the early flowering Lachenalia with other early spring bulbs such Grape Hyacinths, early Daffodils or Spring star flowers.